jouvetg/igm_old/README.md

 # Notice

-IGM is a very young code, which has been shortly distributed after the publication of our paper in Journal of Glaciology expected in December 2021.
+IGM is a very young code, which has been shortly distributed after the publication of our [paper](https://www.doi.org/10.1017/jog.2021.120) in Journal of Glaciology.
 More features will come in the next months (e.g., data assimilation).
-IGM is in a preliminary phase, which aims to illustrate its potential with simple examples and get feedback from the community.
-If you have ideas of extensions or applications, you would like to contribute, please contact me at guillaume.jouvet at uzh.geo.ch.
+IGM is in a preliminary phase, which aims to illustrate its capacities with simple examples and get feedback from the community.
+If you have ideas of extensions or applications, you would like to contribute, please contact me first at guillaume.jouvet at uzh.geo.ch.

 # Overview